 - If a user's UPN is not in the email address format, it will not be synchronized.

-- The domain of the UPN must be added to the Services > Domains section.
+- The domain of the UPN must be added to the Users & Services > Domain Names section.

 Provide Support with the following information for troubleshooting: